Things I say often: I don't care about efficiency

 Things I say often: NO!
 This is how you tear off a post-it

-I’ve said this so often that we even wrote about it in the Kanban In Action.
-It’s not a book about tearing off post-it’s but it’s the printed kanban literature most geeky sidebar.
+I’ve said this so often that we even wrote about it in Kanban In Action.
+It’s not a book about tearing off post-its, but it’s the printed kanban literature with the most geeky sidebar.

-Post-it’s is such an integral part of agile that I’ve several times thought that the founding members probably own stocks in 3M.
+Post-its are such an integral part of agile that I’ve often joked the founding members probably own stocks in 3M.

-I know embarrassing amounts of information about post-its; how it, accidentally, was invented, why the color is the pale yellow, why the glue is where it is, how to open a pack with one hand, or a knee etc.
+I know embarrassing amounts of information about post-its; how they were accidentally invented, why the color is pale yellow, why the glue is where it is, how to open a pack with one hand, or a knee, etc.

-But this simple little trick is something that most people I tell it to have not reflected about.
+But this simple little trick is something most people I tell it to have not reflected on.

 Read More